Skip to main content

 The Wise Men

 Matthew 2:1-2 begins the story of the wise men.
 They came from the east to Jerusalem looking for the King of the Jews who had been born, because they wanted to worship Him.
-Interestingly, they'd seen a star in the east and not the west as you might expect if they came from the east.
+The phrase saw the star in the east probably means they saw it while they were in the east.
 Regardless, when they arrive, they go to King Herod the Great, figuring that if anyone should know where this new king was, it would be Herod.

 When Herod heard about another king, he was troubled (Matthew 2:3), and when Herod got troubled, everyone worried.
 He calls everyone who should know anything about the subject, the scribes and chief priests, and asks what the wise men are going on about (Matthew 2:4).
 Being a king of Jewish lineage from Idumea, you'd think he'd have known without asking.
 But such was not the case.